Collaborative Cloud Seeding Program:

 Payette River Basin

-The Payette River Basin project is operated and 100% funded by the IPC.
-The Payette River Basin is in the West Central Mountain cloud seeding region.
-The project is in coordination with the Collaborative Cloud Seeding Program.
-Although, it is privately funded.
+The Payette River Basin project is operated and managed independently by the IPC.
+The Payette River Basin project is operated in coordination with the Collaborative Program, as a part of the West Central Mountain region.

 Payette Rive Basin Infrastructure: